amosproj/amos2022ss05-find-my-hearing-aid/project-management/Meeting-protocols/Meeting_with_WSA_15072022.md

 ### Feedback
 - The app looks really nice!
 - The plan sounds really good as well!
-- Agreed on run the handover digitally.
+- Agreed on running the project handover digitally.
 - Agreed on submitting the documentation in WIKI format.

 ### Action items(Todos on feature board are NOT included)